We may earn a commission when you buy through links in our articles. Learn more.

 Azumarill

 Finally, we’re here at the OG rabbit Pokémon.
-We’re going to completely gloss over the fact that Marill, the mouse Pokémon, evolves into Azumarill, the rabbit Pokémon, and just concentrate on what an all-round icon the blue wonder is.
+Does it make sense that Azumarill is a rabbit when it evolves from a mouse?
+No, it does not, but let’s just ignore that and focus on how wonderful this happy blue blob is.
 Despite being in the game much longer than any of its fellow rabbit Pokémon, perhaps with the exception of Cinderace, there are few that have made an impact on the competitive game than Azumarill.
 Twice, in fact.

 With access to belly drum since generation two, Azumarill has always been something of a surprise sweeper, only needing to survive its first turn before unleashing a barrage of overpowered attacks at its opponents.
 Things got even more deadly with Azumarill with the arrival of the ability huge power in generation three, further boosting this deadly rabbit Pokémon’s attack stats into the realms of the ridiculous.